sixone11/Wemics/README.md

 # Citation

-If you find our research useful, please consider citing: Wemics: a single-base resolution methylation quantification method by weighting methylation of consecutive CpG sites(2023).
+If you find our research useful, please consider citing: Liu Y et al. Wemics: a single-base resolution methylation quantification method by weighting methylation of consecutive CpG sites (2023).

 # Contact